aljithkj02/NOTES/Docker.md

 ```

 ### - docker logs
-It is used to view the logs of a perticular container.
+It is used to view the logs of a particular container.
 ```bash
   docker logs <container-id>
 ```

-## 12. Flags
+## 11. Flags

 ### flag -i
 - The -i flag stands for interactive mode.